Sara Gruen: Involvement with the Charles Murdoch case

 In June 2015, Gruen received a letter from Charles Murdoch, an inmate at a California prison.
 Murdoch is serving a life sentence without parole for murder.
 His letter praised Water for Elephants and also described the circumstances of his case.
 He told Gruen that former chief justice Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit “described my (wrongful) conviction as ‘a truly spectacular miscarriage of justice.’”
 Murdoch's conviction was upheld by the California Court of Appeal despite Kozinski's doubts that he had received a fair trial.
 Gruen began to correspond with Murdoch and took up the cause of attempting to overturn his conviction, believing Murdoch's prosecution to have depended on a coerced confession by witness Dino Dinardo.
 She hired attorneys and investigators at her own expense, including former Los Angeles District Attorney's Office prosecutor Robin Sax, eventually spending more than half a million dollars on her fight to free Murdoch.
 Despite her efforts, Murdoch remains incarcerated, waiting for a response from the Los Angeles County’s Conviction Review Unit.

 In Gruen's own words, the effort to exonerate Murdoch has left her "absolutely broke", as she borrowed money against her home, and "seriously ill", with her writing work "years past deadline".
-Fearful of threats to her life, real or imagined, she left her home in spring 2018 and moved repeatedly to avoid being tracked, though she eventually returned to Asheville.
+Fearful of threats to her life, she left her home in the spring 2018 and moved repeatedly to avoid being tracked, though she eventually returned to Asheville.